 Becoming more mindful of time makes time feel more rich and full.
 The years still roll on.
 They always do.
 But since life is lived in hours, being more aware of those hours allows us to be wiser stewards of whatever time we’ve been given.
 That might seem like a big ask for a spreadsheet, but I promise it is possible!

-You can start tracking at any point, but if anyone is looking for a good option, I’ll be hosting my annual time-tracking challenge from January 10-16, 2022.
-I’ll post my time logs here and if you sign up (I’ll share the link once it’s ready), you can get daily motivational emails from me during that week.
+You can start tracking at any point, but if anyone is looking for a good option, I’ll be hosting my annual time-tracking challenge from January 10-16, 2022 (2023 update: I’ll be hosting my annual time-tracking challenge from January 9-15, 2023).
+I’ll post my time logs here and if you sign up, you can get daily motivational emails from me during that week.
 Something to mark on the calendar!
 It’s only a week and I promise it will be useful.
 So why not give it a whirl?

 Photo: A metaphor for time…